MartinPankraz/SAP-MSTeams-Hero/Towel-Bearer/103a-sap-principal-propagation-basics.md

 - Create an Application Registration and maintain Reply URL (Manage -> Authentication):`https://localhost:44326/signin-oidc` and check `Access Tokens` and `ID tokens` to enable our tests from Postman.
 This will be good enough for initial testing.
 - Maintain a web profile (Manager -> Expose an API -> Create Application ID URI) and add a scope
 - Maintain `openid` next to the default User.Read GraphAPI permission.
+- Copy the app client id and add as "authorized client app" on the app registration for SAP NetWeaver that you created before (Manage -> Expose an API -> Add Client Application).

 ### SAP OAuth2 config ⚙

 - Configure OAuth2 Identity Provider (SAML2 -> Trusted Providers -> OAuth 2.0.
 Identity Providers -> Add) using downloaded metadata from Azure AD.
 Maintain E-mail or Unspecified as supported NameID format depending on your desired identification source on AAD.
 We will rely on email (upn) in our lecture.
-- Configure OAuth2 client using transaction SOAUTH2 (create a system user using transaction SU01)
+- Configure OAuth2 client using transaction SOAUTH2 (create a system user using transaction SU01).
+The transaction opens a webdynpro on following path `/sap/bc/webdynpro/sap/oauth2_config`.
 - Keep defaults and maintain **Resource Owner Authentication -> Trusted OAuth 2.0 IdP** with your new trusted IdP.
 - Maintain required scope for your target OData service (e.g. ZEPM_REF_APPS_PROD_MAN_SRV_0001 for basic EPM demo model).
 Activate OAuth support on /IWFND/MAINT_SERVICE if required.